oipwg/oip-ddx-light/zec-integration-full-proposal.md

 Centralization and censorship on the web threatens privacy, information freedom, and freedom of speech.
 Online freedom is at stake and losing freedom online could threaten our ability to live freely in our real lives as well.

 # Execution risks
-We will need to hire a new developer for this project, and new hires always present a potential risk.
-We’ve hired many developers over the years and have mostly been lucky to work with good people who did great work, but there have been a few bad apples who have burned time and didn’t finish the job.
-Fortunately this integration would only require one new hire so the potential risk is small.
-We will also mitigate this risk by looking for someone with good communication and remote working skills.
+We don’t have prior experience working with Zcash, so there could be unknowns in implementing shielded payments for content unlocks that cause delays.
+We’ve allocated time for research, and will draw on the experience of advisor Ryan Taylor as needed.

-# Unintended Consequences
+#Unintended Consequences
-Public content distribution and private payments could be used by criminals to attempt to distribute illegal content such as underage pornography or pirated materials.
-As horrifying as some of these threats can be, it’s also important to remember that issues like this have been a concern with new distribution technology since the introduction of the printing press.
-The good news is that, because the index is public and indelible, there would be evidence of the crimes that could be used to prosecute the criminals.
-Other platforms would easily be able to filter out the illegal content.
+Public content distribution and private payments could be used by criminals to attempt to distribute illegal content like underage pornography or pirated materials.
+However, evidence of these crimes will be available to prosecute them because the index is public and indelible.

+As horrifying as these threats can be, it’s important to remember these issues have been a concern with all new distribution technology, since the introduction of the printing press.

-# Evaluation plan
+#Evaluation plan
-- Each milestone has objective metrics for testing software development success and includes one video release:
+- Each milestone has objective metrics for testing software development success and includes one video release.

+	- 1: Project start
-	- Records can be unlocked using a shielded or transparent ZEC payment at the API level.
+	- 2: Records can be unlocked using a shielded or transparent ZEC payment at the API level.
 Can be verified by anyone holding enough ZEC to send a required payment to unlock a record and reveal its encrypted content.
+Release first video.
-	- Records can be unlocked using a shielded or transparent ZEC payment via the Ztube interface.
+	- 3. Records can be unlocked using a shielded or transparent ZEC payment via the Ztube interface.
 Can be verified by anyone holding enough ZEC to send a required payment to unlock a record and reveal its encrypted content.
+Release second video.
-	- PIN holders can publish video content via the Ztube interface.
+	- 4. PIN holders can publish video content via the Ztube interface.
 Can be verified by following the process to upload and describe the content and pay the publishing fee using PIN tokens.
+Release third video.
-	- ZEC holders can publish video content via the Ztube interface.
+	- 5. ZEC holders can publish video content via the Ztube interface.
 Can be verified by following the process to upload and describe the content and pay the publishing fee using ZEC tokens.
+Release fourth video.

-- In addition, other metrics we can measure include:
+- Once Ztube is in use, we can track:
-    - Number of monthly active users on ZTube
+    - Number of monthly active users
     - Amount of monthly payments to ZTube content creators

 # Schedule and Milestones